cricex/patient-outreach-live-agent/README.md

   * Provide a basic Bicep or Terraform template in `infra`
 * Add automated smoke tests for `/call/start`, `/media`, and `/status`
 * Add CI checks such as lint, type check, unit tests, and container build
-* Document cost guardrails and quotas for ACS and OpenAI usage
+* Document cost guardrails and quotas for ACS and Azure OpenAI usage
-* Prepare a HIPAA readiness checklist in `docs` that maps controls to Azure services
 * Validate security headers, CORS, and rate limits in the FastAPI app

 ---

 ## Roadmap

+Forward looking product and compliance work.

 * HIPAA readiness path